the Tisatsar Newslettr

 This is fairly clearly true.
 Many of the “emergency” measures used over the past two years are completely reasonable as emergency measures - yet cannot become permanent.

-For example, cancelling student loan debt (through an indefinite series of short-term zero-interest payment holidays - and yes, Biden kicked the can down the road again) and cancelling eviction (through an indefinite series of short-term eviction moratoriums) are the types of policies that must not
+For example, cancelling student loan debt (through an indefinite series of short-term zero-interest payment holidays - and yes, Biden kicked the can down the road again) and cancelling eviction (through an indefinite series of short-term eviction moratoriums) are the types of policies that must not3 be implemented by claiming a permanent emergency.

 Another take on the “emergency”: